DrJamesIves/Arbaclofen_Steady_State/README.md

 Process the EEG data from raw and complete some basic analyses (fft/itpc).
 ## Prerequisites
 All scripts are written in MATLAB and expect EEG data in a semi-processed FieldTrip format, with raw data initially in TaskEngine format.
 Preprocessing is done using EEGLAB as I am not familiar with FieldTrip preprocessing.
+## Stimuli
+### gen_beeps.m
+Generates perfectly sinusoidal beeps where the AM and FM frequencies, duration and modulation can be controlled.
+Can create multiple sound files in one run.
+### bbkCreateVideoEntrainmentStimuli.py
+Generates steady state videos from static images that alternate between these images and a black screen.
+Users can control the duration and AM frequency of the flashing.
+The script takes into account the screen refresh rate, video output format and screen resolution in pixels to ensure a perfect video for the setup provided.
+If an incompatible screen refresh rate and AM frequency are selected then the script will correct to the nearest compatible set of frequencies.
+Further notes are provided in the script.
+### calc_luminance_across_videos.py and calc_motion_across_videos.py
+Loops over a folder of videos and calculates the luminance and motion of the the frames either in real time or on a per frame basis.
+These are useful when conducting an auditory only steady state paradigm with a video on screen to hold attention.
+The results from these scripts can be run through an FFT to check for peak frequencies that could interfere with the resposnes to the audio stimuli.
 ## Optional
 ### sanity_check_arbaclofen.m
 An optional sanity check that: